mokemokechicken/embulk-parser-regex/README.md

     - {name: out_byte, type: long, regexName: outByte}
 ```

-you don't have to write `parser:` section in the configuration file.
+### Guess
+Some apache LogFormats can be guessed.
 After writing `in:` section, you can let embulk guess `parser:` section using this command:

 ```
 $ embulk gem install embulk-parser-regex